Office 365 (Outlook 2013 / 2016 / 2019 for Win) - Turn On or Off New Message Alert Pop-Ups

 To turn on or off Desktop Alerts, do the following:

-4. Under Message arrival, select or clear the Display a Desktop Alert check box.
+2. Under Message arrival, select or clear the Display a Desktop Alert check box and then select OK.

-Note: To suppress other notifications such as playing sounds, changing the mouse pointer, or displaying an envelope icon in the taskbar, clear the respective check boxes for those functions.
+Note: To suppress or enable other notifications such as sounds, mouse pointer changes, or displaying an envelope icon in the taskbar, check or clear the respective check boxes for those functions.

 When Desktop Alerts don’t appear: